 Asking yourself the question is it safe to travel to Thailand, starts with yourself.
 Like during all your travels around the world the golden rule is: use common sense and when you feel something is not right then walk away from the situation!

 Secret Thailand travel tip: did you know that flying from either Phuket or Krabi towards Chiang Mai is 50% cheaper than the other way around.
 These and more tips for a Thai domestic flight search in my latest Thailand travel blog, click on the link!

 Is Koh Tao Safe?

-Although they say that last week’s casualty was a tragic accident, the odds are against Koh Tao.
-Recently hacker group Anonymous hacked the Thai police stating that they want justice for the Koh Tao murders in September 2014.
+Although they say that the last casualty (guy found dead in a hotel pool) was a tragic accident, the odds are against Koh Tao.
+Hacker group Anonymous hacked the Thai police stating that they wanted justice for the Koh Tao murders in September 2014.
 Horrible stories from an island that is well known for its laid-back vibe!
 Unfortunately there is a dark side of Koh Tao and some people call it the Wild Wild West Island.
-Rumors go that a couple very influential families, kind of like Koh Tao Maffia style, rule the island.
+Rumours go that a couple very influential families, kind of like Koh Tao Mafia style, rule the island.
 May be it is the truth, may be it is a myth.

-I don’t know anything about what happened last week and I won’t discuss it either, but this is the second time I stay long term on the island and it’s the second time there has been a fatal accident.
-I will never forget the day I turned 30 and I cheered with friends at 00.00 on Sairee Beach.
-A couple hours later a British couple got brutally murdered and left behind only meters away from where I had been drinking beers.
-The Koh Tao murders had a big impact on the island, it left a deep impression!
+I will never forget the day I turned 30 and I cheered with friends until early morning 02.00 am on Sairee Beach.
+A couple hours later a British couple got brutally murdered and left behind only two hundred meters away from where I had been drinking beers and having fun with my friends.
+The Koh Tao murders had a big impact on the island, it left a very deep impression!
 Creepy…

 2. Stay away from drugs